brucefan1983/GPUMD/README.md

 * Take the first example in the "examples" directory for example, one can use the following command to run it:
   * src/gpumd < examples/input1.txt
-* Please to read the manual to study the examples.
+* Please read the manual to study the examples.
 These examples should get you started.

 # Authors: